moby/moby/docs/sources/reference/builder.rst

 The ``WORKDIR`` instruction sets the working directory for the ``RUN``, ``CMD`` and ``ENTRYPOINT``  Dockerfile commands that follow it.

 It can be used multiple times in the one Dockerfile.
+If a relative path is provided, it will be relative to the path of the previous ``WORKDIR`` instruction.
+For example:

+    WORKDIR /a
+    WORKDIR b
+    WORKDIR c
+    RUN pwd

+The output of the final ``pwd`` command in this Dockerfile would be ``/a/b/c``.

 3.11 ONBUILD
 ------------